Social Icons

 Directed by Mel Smith

-When this movie came out my sister and I were so eager to see it because we were huge fans of the Mr. Bean series by Rowan Atkinson as the lead character Bean which we have seen numerous times.
-We never got tired of his slapstick kind of comedy, and they were delivered in doses of like 10 – 15 minutes stories.
-When we got to see this movie of Mr. Bean’s character in an American setting, we set the standard high and this movie did not meet up to that standard.
+When this movie came out, my sister and I were so eager to see it because we were huge fans of the Mr. Bean series, with Rowan Atkinson as the iconic lead character.
+We had watched the TV episodes numerous times and never got tired of his slapstick comedy, delivered in short, hilarious 10–15 minute stories.
+Naturally, we had high expectations for this movie, which placed Mr. Bean in an American setting.
+Unfortunately, it didn’t live up to those expectations.

 Mr. Bean’s Holiday (2007)